giantswarm/docs/src/content/guides/services-of-type-loadbalancer-and-multiple-ingress-controllers/index.md

 ## Using multiple Ingress Controllers {#multiple-ingress}

-By default a cluster in Giant Swarm is bootstrapped with a default Ingress Controller based on NGINX.
+In order to expose your services using an Ingress, you need to install a Ingress Controller.
+The optional NGINX Ingress Controller can be [[installed as as an App on your cluster]({{< relref "/content/guides/installing-optional-ingress-controller/index.md" >}}).
 This Ingress Controller is registered with the default `nginx` Ingress Class.

 You can run additional Ingress Controllers by exposing them through Services of type `LoadBalancer` as explained above.